 Where was he when Liverpool put Juventus out in 2005 and Arsenal did similar in 2006?
-How come he could not inspire Inter to pass the last 16 stage when the club was sweeping the board domestically during his time there?
+How come he could not inspire Inter to pass the last 16 stage when they were sweeping the board domestically during his time there?
 How come he was the one sacrificed, twice, when Barcelona needed to beat Inter in 2010?
 What did he do against Spurs for Milan in 2011?

 With seven goals in the knockout rounds of the Champions League since the start of his career, Zlatan is punching under his weight.
 Don't deny it.
 The only time he distinguished himself in any of those matches was against Arsenal for Barcelona in 2009 when he scored two.
 His overall standout Champions League moment, arguably, is four assists against Dinamo Zagreb in the group stage last season.
 And I say this as a staunch admirer.

-Zlatan is having his greatest goal scoring season to date and there is strong evidence to suggest that he is still enjoying his peak years as a footballer.
-He will throw another league winner medal on the pile at the end of the season.
+Zlatan is having his greatest goalscoring season to date and there is strong evidence to suggest that he is still enjoying his peak years as a footballer.
+He will throw another league winners medal on the pile at the end of the season.
 But what does it say about him that he still cannot control these important continental matches like he can on the domestic front?
 Mentally, is it beyond him to do so?
 Because it's not for the lack of skill.

-Nobody is saying that in order to be a great player you need to win the Champions League.
-Plenty haven't.
-PSG is, of course, in with a great chance of winning it this season and if the club was to do so - or even come close - with Ibrahimovic central to its endeavors then any lingering doubts over his effectiveness would dry up too.
+Nobody is saying that in order to be a great player you need to win the Champions League; plenty haven't.
+PSG are, of course, in with a great chance of winning it this season and if they were to do so - or even come close - with Ibrahimovic central to their endeavours then any lingering doubts over his effectiveness would dry up too.
 But his match against Chelsea did not dispel them.

-Erik Hagen, a Norwegian defender who represented Zenit St Petersburg from 2005 to 2008 claimed in an explosive interview with VG this week that match fixing was rife throughout his time in Russian football.
-He detailed how matches involving Zenit in the UEFA Cup as well as the Russian Premier League were fixed.
+Erik Hagen, a Norwegian defender who represented Zenit St Petersburg from 2005 to 2008 claimed in an explosive interview with VG this week that match-fixing was rife throughout his time in Russian football.
+He alleged that games involving Zenit in the Uefa Cup as well as the Russian Premier League were fixed.

 Nonetheless, the Russian Football Union has pledged the investigate the claims made by Hagen further.

-The specter of match fixing still haunts football in Russia.
-A FIFPro "Black Book" survey in 2012 of over 3,000 players in eastern and central Europe revealed that 43.5 percent of players in the Russian league were aware of match fixing attempts.
-Ten percent claimed they, themselves, had been approached in regard to fixing matches.
+The spectre of match-fixing still haunts football in Russia.
+A FIFPro "Black Book" survey in 2012 of over 3,000 players in eastern and central Europe revealed that 43.5 per cent of players in the Russian league were aware of match fixing attempts.
+Ten per cent claimed they, themselves, had been approached in regard to fixing matches.
 Russia ranked fourth in a list of most-corrupt leagues behind Kazakhstan, Greece and Bulgaria.